Anxiety Treatment — San Jose, CA and Campbell

 Many people think that the only exercise that relieves stress is yoga, and while yoga is great and encouraged, any physical activity can do wonders for your well-being.
 You may have heard of the so-called “runner’s high.”
 That’s merely an endorphin rush (the “feel-good” neurotransmitters) that runners get when they’re working out.
 Running makes them feel good.
 A sense of euphoria takes over which affects athletes and casual exercisers alike.

 But physical activity can be a kind of meditation on its own.
 As you jog or walk or stretch or play, your mind lets go of its worries and you focus all of your attention on the repetitive motion of your feet on the ground, the way your arms swish back and forth, or the concentration on balance and energy.
 This helps your mind get to a simpler place where day-to-day stressors seem more trivial and pleasure is easier to find.

 Journaling might not sound relaxing—it might bring up thoughts of counting calories, tracking steps, marking off hard-to-reach goals—but there are benefits to journaling that go beyond just keeping a manifest of your day.
 Journaling can serve as an escape or emotional release.
-It lets you spill out your worries in a safe way that doesn’t lead to harm or injury to anyone else.
+It lets you spill out your worries in a safe way, similar to talk therapy, that doesn’t lead to harm or injury to anyone else.
 It forces you to focus on self-awareness and work through your troubling thoughts and stressors.

 Journaling has been scientifically shown to get rid of negative thoughts.
 In one 2011 Psychological Science study, participants wrote down their personal thoughts and then threw the paper away and results found a significant decrease in stress.
 A 2006 study in the journal of the American Medical Association found that patients who struggled with chronic illness, who wrote about their issues, found a physical lessening of their symptoms and pain, compared to those who did not journal.